IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Building capacity in Government

-The *Paris Principles*^[Principles relating to the Status of National Institutions (The Paris Principles)] state that NHRIs have a responsibility to advise the Government.
+The *Paris Principles*\[39] state that NHRIs have a responsibility to advise the Government.
 This is reflected in the Human Rights Act 1993.
-Part of the role of the Commission is to advise the Government on human rights, "including the desirability of legislative, administrative, or other action to give better protection to human rights and to ensure better compliance with standards laid down in international instruments on human rights".^[Section 5 - Human Rights Act 1993]
+Part of the role of the Commission is to advise the Government on human rights, "including the desirability of legislative, administrative, or other action to give better protection to human rights and to ensure better compliance with standards laid down in international instruments on human rights".\[31]

 *A Manual on National Human Rights Institutions* says:

 > NHRIs' advice can be directed to "the Government, Parliament and any other competent body".
 > "Government" and "Parliament" are clear enough.
 "Government" includes individual ministers as well
 > as the Government collectively and it should also include ministries, departments and government
 > agencies, including the police, prison authorities and the armed forces, unless the legislation exempts any of them from the jurisdiction of the NHRI.
 "Parliament" will include parliamentary committees, parliamentary officers and other parts of the parliamentary structure.
-It should also include individual members of parliament and the parliamentary leaders of political parties.^[Asia Pacific Forum : A Manual for National Human Rights Institutions]
+It should also include individual members of parliament and the parliamentary leaders of political parties.^\[48]

 The Commission should include men's human rights in their advice to the Government.
 Including:

 -   Informing the Government on it's obligations to men under international human rights instruments.
-For example, \"identify whether relevant laws are aligned with their human rights obligations and are being effectively enforced...\"^[Guiding Principles on Business and Human Rights: Implementing the United Nations “Protect, Respect and Remedy” Framework], and to ensure men equally enjoy their rights with women;
+For example, \"identify whether relevant laws are aligned with their human rights obligations and are being effectively enforced...\"\[41], and to ensure men equally enjoy their rights with women;
 -   Explaining the consequences of law and policy on men and boys;
 -   Identifying where Government policy violates men's human rights.

 ## Building public & civil society capacity

 The Commission should work to increase the capacity of the public and civil society to understand and advocate for men's rights.
-"NHRIs should provide technical training and expertise to help build the capacity of other democratic institutions".^[National Human Right Institutions Best Practice]
+"NHRIs should provide technical training and expertise to help build the capacity of other democratic institutions".\[73]

 In the *Amman Declaration* NHRIs agreed to: